rhowsane/arm_master/docs/interface.rst

-AR Sandbox Interface for wall-building
+AR Sandbox Interface and Routing
 ==============================

 .. note::

-   This section describes making an interface in augmented reality (AR) that was designed to freely build any structure with the given bricks.
-Microsoft Hololens was used to implement this, and demonstration videos can be found in the home page.
+   This section describes making an interface in augmented reality (AR) which communicates with the robotic arm.
+This allows users to freely build any structure with the given bricks within the virtual sandbox and transmit the files so that it can be built in the real world.
+   Microsoft Hololens was used to implement this, and demonstrative videos can be found in the home page.

 Interaction Helper
 ------------------